gtech-mulearn/IEEE-LAUNCHPAD/profiles/karthikkrishnan@mulearn.md

 - Member of the **UiPath Club Execom Operations Team**
 - Active user on GitHub for coding, upskilling and website deployment.
 - Active on LinkedIn where I post and share useful technical contentcand other contents.
+- Design Team Member of CSEA SJCET Palai (2024–25) – Collaborated on department design tasks like placement posters, hackathon winner posts, and event creatives under the guidance of the CSEA Design Lead.

 #### Highly Visible Technical Content: